| The

 societies – more under the influence of their cultural

 heritage than by religion?
 Or, have the two merged indiscernibly?
+In order

 to understand the centuries old discord between the World’s